Fossil Shark Tooth - Carcharodon megalodon.

 Answer: This huge tooth is indeed a fossil!
 It comes from an extinct shark called Carcharocles megalodon, which lived approximately 20 to 3 million years ago during the Miocene and Pliocene epochs.
 The word megalodon comes from Ancient Greek words meaning ‘big’ and ‘tooth’ and the shark is known by various names, including the Giant ‘Mega-tooth’ Shark, Giant-toothed Shark, the Giant White Shark and the Fossil Great White Shark.

 Megalodon was distributed throughout the oceans of the world, with fossil remains found from Belgium to California; from Morocco to Peru.
-They are also found at a number of sites in Australia and we have an 11cm Megalodon tooth from Beaumaris in the Discovery Centre.
+They are also found at a number of sites in Australia, including the Melbourne suburb of Beaumaris.
 Only the teeth, vertebrae and fin bones of the Megalodon have been found because shark skeletons are mainly made of cartilage, which decomposes too quickly for it to become fossilised.

 Nevertheless, we still can find out lots of information about these ancient sharks from these fossil remains.
 We can compare them to modern sharks and infer information from similarities of their skeletal material, including their bone structure, development, hunting and eating habits.